Jeep Wrangler JL Overlanding Build on 37s with a 3.5″ Teraflex Lift

 Jeep Wrangler JL Rubicon Off-road build for BC Backcountry

 The JL Wrangler definitely sits at the top of the offroad vehicle food chain for good reason.
-It’s one of the last true body-on-frame 4x4s with solid axles front and rear, that comes with real lockers and is built specifically for trail duty.
-While everyone and their neighbor seems to own one these days, the JL remains the gold standard for serious wheeling, especially in places like British Columbia where the trails can hide some serious challenges.
+It’s one of the last true body-on-frame 4x4s with solid axles front and rear, that comes with real lockers and is built specifically for trail duty (which is why it gained impressive 87.1 points in our stock vehicle off-road capability evaluation).
+While everyone and their neighbor seems to own one these days, the JL remains the gold standard for serious wheeling, especially when modified accordingly.

-This particular JL caught my attention not because it’s the most extreme build I’ve seen, but because how thoughtfully it balances simplicity with serious 4×4 capability.
-Dorian, the owner behind Destination To Nowhere project and YouTube Channel has built a rig that can handle BC’s gnarliest trails while still being practical enough to park in the city (something that he learned the hard way after downsizing from a Gladiator).
+This particular JL caught my attention because of the 3.5″ lift and 37″ tire combo which perfectly balances simplicity with serious 4×4 capability.
+Dorian, the owner behind Destination To Nowhere project and YouTube Channel has built this rig to handle truly demanding trails while still being practical enough to park in the city (something that he learned the hard way after downsizing from a Gladiator).

 Key Mods: